 A drum humidifier has an evaporative pad to send moisture across your home.
 Depending on how frequently you use the humidifier, you’ll need to replace the pad at least every year.

 As the name says, flow-through humidifiers move water through an evaporator pad to make humidity.
 They cost $200–$300, plus installation, according to national averages compiled by HomeAdvisor.

 They consume more water as opposed to a drum model, but the chance of mold is reduced since the liquid flows away once the humidification cycle is done.
 You can choose between bypass and fan models, but you’ll still have to put in a new pad at least annually.

 Steam Whole-House Humidifier

-- Keeping wood flooring, cabinets and furniture from drying out
+- Keeping wood flooring, cabinets and furniture from wearing out

-- Decreasing static electricity
+- Reducing static electricity